-Your credit score plays an important role in many aspects of your life, from the rate you get on a loan to passing a background check for your dream job.
-Having bad credit scoring can keep you from achieving your goals.
+Your credit score plays an important role in many aspects of your life, from the rate you get on a car loan to passing a background check for your dream job.
+In lots of little ways, having bad credit can keep you from achieving your short- and long-term plans.
 Luckily, improving your credit score isn't a mystery; it is a simple process that you just need to follow consistently.

 Your credit score is determined based on your credit history.
 Actions like your payment history, types of credit, and amount of credit are reported and recorded.
 Positive behavior, like making on-time payments, improves your credit score.
 Negative information, like late payments or bankruptcies, hurt your credit.